 Gregg Marshall, Ph.D., RRT, RPSGT, RST, RCP

-I invite you to visit the other areas of our website, our department and our accredited sleep center on the Texas State campus in pursuit of your interest for a promising career in respiratory care or polysomngraphy.
-The Texas State University Respiratory Care Program offering the Bachelor of Science in Respiratory Care degree and the Polysomnography Option Program at the San Marcos, Texas campus is accredited by the Commission on Accreditation for Respiratory Care (www.coarc.com).
+The Texas State University Respiratory Care Program offering the Entry-Level Bachelor of Science in Respiratory Care degree in Round Rock, Texas campus are accredited by the Commission on Accreditation for Respiratory Care (http://www.coarc.com).

 Commission on Accreditation for Respiratory Care (CoARC)

 1248 Harwood Road

 Bedford, Texas 76021-4244

 Dr. Marshall has taught at Texas State in the Department of Respiratory Care since 1980 and became the chair in 2003.
 He can be reached at (512)716-2682 or at DocG@txstate.edu.